 This skill goes hand-in-hand with being a multimedia artist.
 Here’s what we mean.
 Fine artists, who’d like to develop careers in disciplines like portrait painting or illustration, need to have marketing skills in order to get freelance jobs and repeat buyers of their art.

 The problem is that these artists need digital skills to create promo pieces to market their work.
 They also need marketing and business skills.
-Most fine artists do not think of themselves as a business person, but they should.
+Most fine artists do not think of themselves as business people, but they should.
 Art is art, but it’s also a business.
-Knowing how to promote yourself means that you can make money as an artist.
-You’ll learn how to connect with people who will want to buy your wares.
+Knowing how to promote yourself can help you to make money as an artist.
+You’ll learn how to connect with people who may want to buy your wares.
+You can start by marketing your products on social media by creating videos of your paintings to share on YouTube, Instagram, TikTok, etc. You may have to generate views and likes to get noticed by people globally, and for that, you can opt for services equivalent to https://www.getviewed.net/buy-tiktok-likes/ and other social media platforms.
+Moreover, you can sell your art on social sites along with e-commerce websites.
+You may additionally create a professional website to provide other resources such as tutorials on different art techniques, art supplies, etc. If you are not sure where to start, you could opt for using digital marketing companies like Epsilon, which can help with elements like email marketing and create a link between you and your new potential customers.

 4. Book-Making Skills